-- the extent to which the proposed project advances the broad interests of the community, such as for provision of affordable housing or services to the public - the financial costs of renovation compared with new construction; and - if made, a claim of substantial or other hardship. - 3.
+- the location of the structure in relation to adjacent uses and surrounding context - the design of any proposed replacement structure - the extent to which the proposed project advances the broad interests of the community, such as for provision of affordable housing or services to the public - the financial costs of renovation compared with new construction; and - if made, a claim of substantial or other hardship. - 3.
 Alterations to Existing Buildings